 Community members and stakeholders were united in their support for regional rail service and station access in southeast San Francisco.
-There was support from each of the distinct communities - Dogpatch/Potrero and Bayview/Hunters Point - for a station of their own.
-The summaries below capture comments shared through in-person, online, and community group venues, and represent the latest feedback in a multi-decade planning process.
-A detailed record of feedback can be found in the Appendix.
+There was broad support for two stations between the future 4th & Townsend station and the Bayshore station at the southern city limit as well as support from each of the distinct communities - Dogpatch/Potrero and Bayview/Hunters Point - for a station of their own.